epagnin/frontiers-in-security-research/README.md

 **Critical Summary** - personal take on the paper and the importance of its results

 ### Learning Assesment
-To make sure you come prepared to the seminars and to you will have to answer a quiz for every seminar.
-In addition, the speaker needs to provide a report on the chosen paper, and each attendee needs to provide a short feedack on each report and seminar.
+To make sure you come prepared to the seminars, you will have to answer a quiz for every seminar.
+In addition, the speaker needs to provide a report on the chosen paper, and each attendee needs to provide a short feedack on each report or on the oral presentation.

 ### Quiz Instructions
 * The quiz should have **7 multiple choice questions**.
 * The first 3 questions will be worth 2 points and should be of a more general character.
-* The last 4 questions are worth 1 point eah and go deeper into the paper.
+* The last 4 questions are worth 1 point each and go deeper into the paper.

 ### Learning Objectives
 * Learning how to recongnize good papers;